Soname-Solutions/salmon/docs/configuration.md

 If the `grafana_instance` section exists, the Grafana stack will be deployed.
 Otherwise, it will be skipped.
 - `grafana_vpc_id` - the Amazon VPC ID where the Grafana instance will be deployed.
 At least 1 public subnet required.
 - `grafana_security_group_id` - the security group ID that will be associated with the Grafana instance.
 Inbound access to Grafana’s default HTTP port: 3000 required.

-Additionally, several optional configurations are available to customize the Grafana deployment:
-- `grafana_key_pair_name`: add this parameter and specify the name of the key pair to be associated with the Grafana instance.
+- (optional) `grafana_key_pair_name`: the name of the key pair to be associated with the Grafana instance.
 If not provided, a new key pair will be created during the stack deployment.
-- `grafana_bitnami_image`: add this parameter and specify the Bitnami Grafana image from AWS Marketplace.
+- (optional) `grafana_bitnami_image`: the Bitnami Grafana image from AWS Marketplace.
 Default value: `bitnami-grafana-10.2.2-1-r02-linux-debian-11-x86_64-hvm-ebs-nami`.
-- `grafana_instance_type`: add this parameter and specify the EC2 instance type for the Grafana instance.
+- (optional) `grafana_instance_type`: the EC2 instance type for the Grafana instance.
 Default value: `t3.micro`.

-To skip the Grafana stack, remove the following `grafana_instance` nested configuration from the general settings:
+To skip the Grafana stack, remove the following `grafana_instance` nested configuration from the `general.json`:
 ```
         "grafana_instance": {
             "grafana_vpc_id": "<<grafana_vpc_id>>",